Currying: History

 The "Curry" in "Currying" is a reference to logician Haskell Curry, who used the concept extensively, but Moses Schönfinkel had the idea six years before Curry.
 The alternative name "Schönfinkelisation" has been proposed.
 In the mathematical context, the principle can be traced back to work in 1893 by Frege.

 The originator of the word "currying" is not clear.
-David Turner says the word was coined by Christopher Strachey in his 1967 lecture notes Fundamental Concepts in Programming Languages, but although the concept is mentioned, the word "currying" does not appear in the notes.
+David Turner says the word was coined by Christopher Strachey in his 1967 lecture notes Fundamental Concepts in Programming Languages, but that source introduces the concept as "a device originated by Schönfinkel", and the term "currying" is not used, while Curry is mentioned later in the context of higher-order functions.
 John C. Reynolds defined "currying" in a 1972 paper, but did not claim to have coined the term.

 Definition

 Currying is most easily understood by starting with an informal definition, which can then be molded to fit many different domains.
 First, there is some notation to be established.
 The notation $X \to Y$ denotes all functions from $X$ to $Y$.
 If $f$ is such a function, we write $f \colon X \to Y$.
 Let $X \times Y$ denote the ordered pairs of the elements of $X$ and $Y$ respectively, that is, the Cartesian product of $X$ and $Y$.
 Here, $X$ and $Y$ may be sets, or they may be types, or they may be other kinds of objects, as explored below.